Media Literacy Program for High Schools & Middle Schools

 |Brockton High School||Old Rochester Middle School|

 |Doran Middle School||Our Sister's School|

 |Girls Inc, of Holyoke||Wilbraham Middle School|

 For more information contact Miranda Branco email@example.com

 From Miss Representation to Mass Representation: Educating for Change is supported by the Roy J. Zuckerberg Leadership Prize, funded through

-***Special thanks to Zuckerberg Grant and Miss Rep***
+***Special thanks to the Zuckerberg Grant and Miss Representation***